Ricordy/SL-SmartContracts/README.md

 /// @dev The function requires the caller to be a CEO and the platform to be active.
 It also checks if the _slCoreAddress is not a zero address.
 /// @param  _slCoreAddress The new SLCore address.
 /// @custom:requires  CEO access Level
-/// @custom:intent If SLCore gets compromised, there's a way to fix the factory withouth the need of redeploying function setSLCoreAddress(
+/// @custom:intent If SLCore gets compromised, there's a way to fix the factory without the need of redeploying function setSLCoreAddress(
 	address _slCoreAddress
 ) external isCEO isNotGloballyStoped {}